qlonik/musical-parakeet/README.md

 For provisioning the following tools will be used:

-- [Fedora 36 Server](https://getfedora.org/en/server/download/) - Universal operating system that supports running all kinds of home related workloads in Kubernetes and has a faster release cycle
-- [Ubuntu 22.04 Server](https://ubuntu.com/download/server) - Alternative operating system, limited community support
-- [Ansible](https://www.ansible.com) - Provision Fedora Server and install k3s
+- [Ansible](https://www.ansible.com) - Sets up the operating system and installs k3s
-- [Terraform](https://www.terraform.io) - Provision an already existing Cloudflare domain and certain DNS records to be used with your k3s cluster
+- [Terraform](https://www.terraform.io) - Provisions an existing Cloudflare domain and certain DNS records to be used with your Kubernetes cluster

 ## 📝 Prerequisites

 **Note:** _This template has not been tested on cloud providers like AWS EC2, Hetzner, Scaleway etc...
 Those cloud offerings probably have a better way of provsioning a Kubernetes cluster and it's advisable to use those instead of the Ansible playbooks included here.
 This repository can still be tweaked for the GitOps/Flux portion if there's a cluster working in one those environments._

+First and foremost some experience in debugging/troubleshooting problems **and a positive attitude is required** ;)

 ### 📚 Reading material